-Tier 1 splits the flowchart into two paths for residential and non-residential settings (top and bottom, respectively).
+Tier 1: Tier 1 splits the flowchart into two paths for residential and non-residential settings (top and bottom, respectively).

-Residential Settings:
+Residential Settings

-The residential path begins with Tier 2, which examines whether the location of the setting is part of, or attached to, an institution.
-If the respondent answers YES to either of the categories listed under Tier 2, then the setting is automatically "presumed not to be Home and Community-Based" and must move immediately to Tier 5 to determine if the state will begin the heightened scrutiny process.
+Tier 2: The residential setting path begins with Tier 2, which examines whether the physical location of the setting is part of or attached to an institution.
+If the setting's location is part of or attached to an institution, then the setting is automatically presumed not to be home and community-Based and must move immediately to Tier 5.
 If the respondent answers NO to both categories in Tier 2, then move to Tier 3.

-Tier 3 examines whether a setting has any of the isolating qualities of an institution.
-If a setting does not have any of the qualities of an institution listed in the question, then the setting does not require heightened scrutiny and can go through the regular remediation process.
-If a setting does have any of the isolating qualities of an institution listed in the question, then move to Tier 4.
+Tier 3: Tier 3 examines if a setting is disability-specific and has any of the isolating qualities of an institution.
+If a setting is not disability-specific and does not have any of the qualities of an institution listed in the tier, then the setting is presumed to be home and community-based and the setting will not require the "heightened scrutiny" process.
+If a setting does have any of the isolating qualities of an institution listed in the question, then the chart moves to Tier 4.

-Tier 4 inquires whether a setting provides individuals with a certain level of independence and integration within the broader community.
-If a setting has all of the characteristics listed in the question, then the setting is "presumed to be home and community-based" and the process is complete.
-If a setting does not have all of the characteristics listed in the question, then move on to Tier 5.
+Tier 4: Tier 4 examines if a setting provides individuals with a certain level of independence and integration within the broader community in accordance with the final rule.
+If a setting has all four characteristics listed in the question, then the setting is presumed to be home and community-based.
+These settings will not require the "heightened scrutiny" process.
+If a setting does not have all of the characteristics listed in the tier, then it moves to Tier 5 where it is presumed not to be home and community-based.

-Once a setting arrives at Tier 5, the setting is presumed not to be home and community-based.
-The state must now consider whether to apply for Heightened Scrutiny from CMS.
-This process is depicted on the flowchart entitled "Heightened Scrutiny Process Overview".
+Tier 5: Once a setting arrives at Tier 5, it is presumed not to be home and community-based, and MDHHS must consider whether to apply for "heightened scrutiny" from CMS to overcome this presumption.
+This process is depicted on chart 3 entitled "Heightened Scrutiny Process Overview".

-Non-residential Settings:
+Non-Residential Settings

-The non-residential path begins with Tier 2, which examines whether the setting is located in the same building or on the same campus as an institutional treatment option.
-Settings that are located in the same building or on the same campus of an institutional treatment option are immediately presumed not to be "Home and Community-Based" and the process skips to Tier 5.
-However, if the setting is not located in or on the campus of an institution the process continues on to Tier 3.
+Tier 2: The non-residential setting path begins with Tier 2, which examines if the setting is located in the same building or on the same campus as an institutional treatment option.
+If a setting is located in the same building or on the same campus of an institutional treatment option, then it is immediately presumed not to be home and community-based and must move to Tier 5.
+If a settings is not located in or on the campus of an institution, move to Tier 3.